uptake/pkgnet/CONTRIBUTING.md

 Open a PR with a branch name `release/v0.0.0` (replacing 0.0.0 with the actual version number).

+Add a section for this release to `NEWS.md`.
+This file details the new features, changes, and bug fixes that occured since the last version.

 Add a section for this release to `cran-comments.md`.
-This file holds details of CRAN's responses to our submission.
+This file holds details of our submission comments to CRAN and their responses to our submissions.

 Change the `Version:` field in `DESCRIPTION` to the official version you want on CRAN (should not have a trailing `.9000`).